ecmwf-training/c3s-training-submodule-sat-obs-hydro-cryo/intro.md

 ### Ice sheet mass balance

-This tutorial will demonstrate how to plot the Gravimetric Mass Balance (GMB) data for selected regions across the Greenland or Antarctic ice sheets, using data from the Copernicus Climate Change Service (C3S).
+This tutorial will demonstrate how to plot the gravimetric mass balance (GMB) data for selected regions across the Greenland or Antarctic ice sheets, using data from the Copernicus Climate Change Service (C3S).

 It will show you how to download data from the C3S Climate Data Store (CDS), calculate average change rates over a selectable period, and display the results.